tillbiskup/dokuwiki-bibtex/README.md

-# bibtex Plugin for DokuWiki
+# bibtex4dw Plugin for DokuWiki

-Handling references stored in BIBTeX (text) databases in DokuWiki.
+Handling references stored in BibTeX (text) databases in DokuWiki.

+## What and why?

-DokuWiki is an excellent tool for knowledge management and has been successfully used in academic context for long time.
-However, academists tend to use references to the literature when managing their knowledge, and DokuWiki is missing appropriate tools here.
+**DokuWiki is an excellent tool for knowledge management** and has been successfully used in academic context for long time.
+However, **academics tend to use references to the literature** when managing their knowledge, and DokuWiki is missing appropriate tools here.

 Being familiar with using BibTeX both, as a bibliographic (text) database format and as an engine to format references in documents written using LaTeX, a plugin for DokuWiki understanding the BibTeX format and allowing to reference literature from within wiki pages seems an obvious choice.

-## Intended use cases
+### Intended use cases

 * Literature references in an academic context
 * Reuse existing BibTeX databases

-## Core criteria
+### Core criteria

 * Works with larg(er) bibliographic databases (several thousand entries)
 * Allows to use string replacements (concrete example: abbreviated and full journal names)
 * Access to PDF files of the reference, as long as available locally and accessible by the currently logged-in unser (obeying ACLs)

-## Philosophy
+### Philosophy

 * Resilience: plain text files, no external dependencies, no database as permanent storage (only temporary, the "truth" is in the text files)
 * Unix philosophy (sort of):